YEETEDWIN/Template-Assistant/README.md

 Also download the following below if you are on Apple Mac OS X and if you are on Windows then you just need to download the following below:

 `pip install speechRecognition`

 `pip install pyttsx3`

 `pip install pywhatkit`

 `pip install pyjokes`

-In case any error pops up install this -
-`pip3 install portAudio`